anhnguyendepocen/functional-programming-in-R/pdf_book.md

 Actually, manipulating expressions and the scope they are evaluated in is a very powerful tool, but beyond what we will cover in this book.
-It is the topic for later books in the series, on so-called meta-programming.
+It is the topic for a later book in the series: *Meta-programming in R*.

 ## Vectorised functions